TYPO3/tailor/README.md

 The job furthermore requires the GitLab variables `TYPO3_EXTENSION_KEY` and `TYPO3_API_TOKEN` to be set.

+> [!NOTE]
-**Note**: If your `composer.json` file contains your extension key, you can remove the `TYPO3_EXTENSION_KEY` variable, the check and the assignment in the GitLab pipeline, since Tailor automatically fetches this key then.
+> If your `composer.json` file contains your extension
+> key, you can remove the `TYPO3_EXTENSION_KEY` variable, the
+> check and the assignment in the GitLab pipeline, since Tailor
+> automatically fetches this key then.

 The variable `CI_COMMIT_TAG` is set by GitLab automatically.